Joshua Atherton: Opposition to the Constitution and Anti-Slavery Speech

 Parents are taken, and children left; or possibly they may be so fortunate as to have a whole family taken and carried off together by these relentless robbers.
 What must be their feelings in the hands of their new and arbitrary masters?
 Dragged at once from every thing they held dear to them—stripped of every comfort of life, like beasts of prey—they are hurried on a loathsome and distressing voyage to the coast of Africa, or some other quarter of the globe, where the greatest price may await them; and here, if any thing can be added to their miseries, comes on the heart-breaking scene!
 A parent is sold to one, a son to another, and a daughter to a third!
 Brother is cleft from brother, sister from sister, and parents from their darling offspring!
 Broken with every distress that human nature can feel, and bedewed with tears of anguish, they are dragged into the last stage of depression and slavery, never, never to behold the faces of one another again!

-He voted against its adoption, on instructions from the town.
-The state finally ratified the constitution on June 21, 1788, with 57–47 in favor.
-John Langdon immediately wrote to George Washington to inform him that New Hampshire had become the ninth state which he described as the “Key Stone in the Great Arch.
-Atherton, who campaigned against ratification gracefully accepted the result and stated 'It’s adopted.
-Let’s try it'”.
+He voted against ratification of the Constitution under instructions from his town.
+New Hampshire ultimately ratified the Constitution on June 21, 1788, by a vote of 57–47, becoming the ninth state to do so.
+John Langdon subsequently informed George Washington that New Hampshire had become the “Key Stone in the Great Arch.”

+Although Atherton had campaigned against ratification, he accepted the outcome, reportedly stating, “It’s adopted.
+Let’s try it.”

-As a staunch anti-federalist he wrote to John Lamb on June 23, 1788.
+As a prominent anti-federalist, he later wrote to John Lamb on June 23, 1788, continuing to express his opposition to aspects of the new federal system.